Crocodile Lake

 CROCODILE LAKE CAMPSITES:

-The two most common reasons paddlers have to come to Crocodile Lake are the good walleye fishing and the quietness of this lake.
+The two most common reasons paddlers to come to Crocodile Lake are the good walleye fishing and the quietness of this lake.
 Some daytrippers make their way into this lake too.

 Exploring Crocodile Lake